 Proper Error Handling

-This section covers essential practices for handling errors in Bash, such as checking for command success, working with standard error streams (1), and using trap
+This section outlines essential practices for handling errors in Bash, such as verifying command success, managing standard error streams (stderr

 for signal handling.